CMU-17-214/f2024/assignments/hw5.md

 The homework changes can all be fully implementing with plain Node code.
 Consider using the Proxy pattern to modularize error handling.
 If you like, you can use external libraries, such as `p-limit` or one of the many retry libraries.

-The library `express` works very similar to the NanoHTTP library in Java you have seen before.
-You will likely not need to modify the express code itself.
-The React code to handle multiple jobs and incremental updates is not trivial, but also not overly complex -- you will not need to substantially modify this.

 The execution order of concurrent code may not always be intuitive.
 Consider using a debugger or using print statements in the code to follow the execution.

 **Testing suggestions:** Writing tests may be useful, but is not required in this assignment.
 There are good opportunities for testing with stubs in the backend; the backend code is written in a way to make this testing easy by avoiding global functions.
 We do not suggest to test frontend code.

-A basic testing infrastructure is already setup in directory `tests/`, but tests are commented out.
-The example tests use stubs, but you can also run tests against Wikipedia and Google Cloud by just using the `DefaultConnection` class.
+A basic testing infrastructure is already setup in directory `tests/`, but there is only one test implemented.
+The example test uses stubs, but you can also run tests against Wikipedia and Google Cloud by just using the `DefaultConnection` class.
 Of course you can also test parts of your implementation without starting express, for example by writing tests for the functions in `wikipediaapi.ts`.

 While you are not required to automate tests, we will use tests in the style of the provided examples for grading.